gruntjs/grunt-contrib-uglify/docs/uglify-options.md

 Type: `Boolean`
 Default: `false`

-Use this flag in conjunction with `mangleProperties` to prevent built-in browser object properties from being mangled.
+Use this flag in conjunction with `mangle.properties` to prevent built-in browser object properties from being mangled.

 ## exceptionsFiles
 Type: `Array`
 Default: `[]`

-Use this with `mangleProperties` to pass one or more JSON files containing a list of variables and object properties that should not be mangled.
+Use this with `mangle.properties` to pass one or more JSON files containing a list of variables and object properties that should not be mangled.
 See the [UglifyJS docs](https://www.npmjs.com/package/uglify-js) for more info on the file syntax.

 ## nameCache